-AIX Version 7.1 supports the following installation-packaging formats:
+AIX 7 with 7100-02 supports the following installation-packaging formats:

-- installp, AIX system installation command and packaging format - · RPM, a Linux installation command and packaging format - · ISMP, InstallShield Multi-Platform packaging format
+- · installp, AIX system installation command and packaging format - · RPM, a Linux installation command and packaging format - · ISMP, InstallShield Multi-Platform packaging format

 With the geninstall command, you can list and install packages from media that contains installation images packaged in any of the listed formats.
 The geninstall and gencopy commands recognize the non-installp installation formats and either call the appropriate installers or copy the images, respectively.